MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

       }
     }

-Note: as seen int the example: all principals and keytab needs to be specified.
+Note: as seen in the example: all principals and keytab needs to be specified.

 <a name="usage"></a>
 ##Usage